tkm3d1a/tt-discord-bot/README.md

 ## Progress tracking

+- 10/23/22
+  - Added info for adding rest api calls in resources section
+  - nothing added to code
+  - Allows starting on API calls for dad jokes as next step

 - 10/11/22
   - Fixed bug for reading js variables
     - the fix was changing the string to use backticks(`) instead of single quotes(')